Reader in Experimental Social Psychology

 Fellow and Director of Studies in Psychology, Jesus College, Cambridge

 Cambridge CB2 3EB

 Subject groups/Research projects

 Schnall is committed to sharing her research findings with the general public.
-They often receive coverage in the popular press, such as the New York Times, Economist, New Scientist, Times Higher Education and many international news media (click here for recent media attention).
+They often receive coverage in the popular press, such as the New York Times, Economist, New Scientist, Times Higher Education and many international news media (click here for recent public outreach events and media attention).

 Schnall, S., Haidt, J., Clore, G. L., & Jordan, A. H. (2008).
 Disgust as embodied moral judgment.
 Personality and Social Psychology Bulletin, 34, 1096-1109 (Most highly-cited article in this journal since 2001).